Wacky-Mole/WackysDatabase/README.md

 FileWatcher for YMLs = true // wackydb_reloads on any changes to the wackydatabase folder on the server

+List of Extra Effects, "lightningAOE", "Extra Effects to look for from base game or Mods - (Use_a_comma,No_spaces)");

 </details>

 <details><summary> Console Commands</summary>